mathieuSauvage/LightningProcessor/README.md

 ## the files

 **lightningboltProcessor.py** core function independent from Maya
-**mayaLightningPlugin.py** the plugin that declare the Maya node and send the proper informations to the processor in lightningboltProcessor.py, this is the file you will load as a plugin or see in the plug-in manager.
+**mayaLightningPlugin.py** the plugin that declare the Maya node and send the proper informations to the processor in lightningboltProcessor.py, this is the file you will load as a plugin or activate in the plug-in manager.
 **AElightningProcessorTemplate.mel** AE template script to have a nice display in the Attribute Editor.

 ## installing the files